gemfire/gemfire-examples/feature-examples/luceneSpatial/README.md

         $ ../gradlew build

-3. Add VMware GemFire Search extension path to the `GEMFIRE_EXTENSIONS_REPOSITORY_PATH` environment variable.
+3. Add Tanzu GemFire Search extension path to the `GEMFIRE_EXTENSIONS_REPOSITORY_PATH` environment variable.
 For example, if your vmware-gemfire-search-<version>.gfm file is located in /gemfire-extensions, use the following command: